customd/jquery-list/README.markdown

 ### Full plugin documentation

 The Documentation for this plugin lives under the docs/ directory.
-Open it directly in your web browser.
-All resources are included (except jQuery).
+Open it directly in your web browser, or see the [online documentation](http://teamdf.com/jquery-plugins/list/).